buckaroogeek/dnf-local-plugin-examples/README.md

 I used a Fedora Workstation based computer to create these examples.

 I will also note that yum has a predecessor called yum-plugin-local so similar capabilities are possible with centos and other similar systems.
+If you have a fleet of centos systems this could be useful.